Last updated: March 13, 2010

 Appendix D: History and Background

-The purpose of this chapter is to give readers some insight into and background knowledge of the history and eco system of GNU/Linux.
+The purpose of this chapter is to give readers some insight into and background knowledge of the history and eco system of GNU/Linux and free/open source software in general.

-In 1984 and 1985 respectively, system programmer Richard M. Stallman (RMS), who was frustrated by the growing restrictions proprietary software imposed on him, founded the GNU project (GNU's Not Unix) with the aim to create a free Unix like operating system, and the Free Software Foundation (FSF) a foundation to promote free software.
-The word free doesn't mean free of charge, but free as in freedom.
-Specifically the following four fundamental freedoms:
+In 1984 and 1985 respectively, system programmer Richard M. Stallman (RMS), who was increasingly frustrated by the technical and social restrictions proprietary software imposed on him, founded the GNU project (GNU's Not Unix) with the aim to create a free Unix like operating system, and the Free Software Foundation (FSF) a foundation to promote free software.

 rms